graphopedia-xyz/graphopedia/tree-diagram/index.md

 ---

 is a schematic representation of events and their connections forming a hierarchy.
 Each node represents an event.
 Each parent node precedes its child nodes in the sequence while its sibling nodes represent events of the same level of the hierarchy.
-Despite its name, the tree in tree diagrams typically runs upside down or sideways.

 <!--more-->
 A tree diagram usually starts with a single entity that represents the top of the hierarchy.
 The root node connects to its children via a *path*, also called *connector*, *branch*, *connecting line*, *link* or *arm*.
 The point at which a path subdivides is called a *node* or *junction*.